ezell38/Hello_CircuitPython/README.md

 ### Evidence
-Pictures / Gifs of your work should go here.
-You need to communicate what your thing does.
 <img src="https://github.com/ezell38/Hello_CircuitPython/blob/main/Images/IMG-202814240%20(1).gif?raw=true" alt="NeoPixel Demo" width="500" >

 ### Wiring
-Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
-It's really easy!
-Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.

 One mistake I made was forgeting to import time into the code.
 When I thought I had finished my code I plugged it into the Metro board and the lights were flashing at wierd intervals.
 Then once I inserted time it flashed back and forth perfectly.